DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * No entries can use both `||` and `##` at the same time.
 * Major note to advanced CSS experts: Some advanced terms have been replaced in this guide, because they'd be less than obvious to laymen who'd need this guide.
 For instance, I replaced `DOM tree` with `F12 filetree`, because I 100% genuinely felt that it was easy to think `DOM` was short for "dominatrix", and also because many people may not even know how to open said tree in web browsers.

-¹ = Includes Nano Adblocker, uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, Adblock Plus version ≥3.5, and AdBlock.
+¹ = Includes uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, Nano Adblocker ≤1.0.0.153, Adblock Plus version ≥3.5, and AdBlock.
 It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Tracking Protection List, or Blokada, whose syntax supports are considerably inferior to the above list.